-Today I am very pleased to be bringing you a guest post by Wendy Lydall, author of the book Raising a Vaccine Free Child.
+Today I am very pleased to be bringing you a guest post by Wendy Lydall, author of the book Raising A Vaccine Free Child.
+BUY NOW here: Raising a Vaccine Free Child (edition 2).

 On Sunday the 14th of June 2015 the Australian population was treated to a blast of the terrifying “news” that measles cases were increasing and some people could die or become brain damaged because not every parent was vaccinating.

 The chief protagonist of this scare campaign was Professor Robert Booy of the National Centre for Immunisation Research and Surveillance.
 Professor Booy had chosen to not learn something from me when we both appeared on a TV morning show in May 2013.
 The news anchor had introduced me as someone who claims, “… that diseases like the measles are beneficial for a child’s development.”